Train-In-Blocks-Ltd/Landing/content/blog/preventing-lower-back-pain-caused-by-physical-activity.md

 ---
+id: 16
 title: Preventing lower back pain caused by physical activity
+slug: preventing-lower-back-pain-caused-by-physical-activity
+img: 16.png
-description: In this post, we’ll go through a few ways in which you can prevent the likelihood of sustaining a LBP injury from physical activity.
+postDesc: In this post, we’ll go through a few ways in which you can prevent the likelihood of sustaining a LBP injury from physical activity.
-img: 5.png
-video: none
-alt: Back pain
-id: 5
-created: 01 04 2021
-show: true

 ---
-# Preventing lower back pain caused by physical activity

 ## Prevalence of lower back pain